philipturner/swift-colab/README.md

 ...
 === Swift successfully installed ===
 ...
-(a brief message about why Google Colab was intentionally crashed)
+(a brief message about why Google Colab restarted)
 ```

 The kernel will crash and automatically reconnect.
 That's expected, because it refreshes the runtime and lets Swift override the Python kernel.